-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for the Popular Annual Financial Reporting Award Program (PAFR) for the fiscal year ended September 30, 2020.
-This was the sixth year that the City has achieved this prestigious award.
-The PAFR for the fiscal year ended September 30, 2021 is still in review as of this report date.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for the Popular Annual Financial Reporting Award Program (PAFR) for the fiscal year ended September 30, 2022.
+This was the eighth year that the City has achieved this prestigious award.
 State and local governments must be able to extract information from their annual comprehensive financial report to produce a high quality popular annual financial report specifically designed to be readily accessible and easily understandable to the general public and other interested parties without a background in public finance.